art

 Unlimited

-The Unlimited sector, curated by Giovanni Carmine, featured 68 monumental installations.
+The Unlimited sector, curated by Giovanni Carmine, Director of the Kunst Halle Sankt Gallen in his fifth consecutive year in the role, featured 68 monumental installations.
 It remains the world's largest platform for large-scale contemporary art, and in 2025 it reinforced its position as the section where artists take their biggest swings.

 The Premiere Sector